opentelekomcloud-docs/cloud-search-service/umn/source/product_overview/advantages.rst

 -  Data security

-   -  In CSS, the multi-replica mechanism is used to ensure user data security.
+   -  In CSS, a multi-replica mechanism is used to ensure data security.
    -  Communication between the client and server can be encrypted using SSL.

 -  Operation audit